SniperAG17/Augmented-Machinery/README.md

-# Galaxys-Bounty
+# Augmented Machinery
-A Mindustry mod that'll add a lot of new content
+A Mindustry mod that'll add a bunch of stuff, including an attempt at a unit augementation system.

-Yes, that's all you get.
-For now.
-I swear I'll add more later